Pay for the Printer: Synopsis

-Allen Fergesson is a member of the Pittsburg colony, the story begins in his car where he's with Charlotte, a member of a decaying colonie where the Biltbong is sick, and a mysterious man they picked up on the road.
-When they arrive at the colony everything is falling appart, they meet Ben trying to fuel his car at the gas station.
-They pick him up and then go to Charlotte's appartement but there are cracks all over the walls and wobbly scaffolding surrounds the building.
-She tries to gets in building but a structure falls on her, nobody is competent and the workers are only voluntary civilians.
-After finding new clothes for Charlotte which have turned to ashes they arrive at the Biltbong which is formed of a yellow protoplasm topped by pseudopodias.
+Allen Fergesson is a member of the Pittsburgh colony, the story begins in his car where he's with Charlotte, a member of a decaying colony where the Biltong is sick, and a mysterious man they picked up on the road.
+When they arrive at the colony everything is falling apart, they meet Ben trying to fuel his car at the gas station.
+They pick him up and then go to Charlotte's apartment but there are cracks all over the walls and wobbly scaffolding surrounds the building.
+She tries to get into the building but a structure falls on her, nobody is competent and the workers are only voluntary civilians.
+After finding new clothes for Charlotte which have turned to ashes they arrive at the Biltong which is formed of a yellow protoplasm topped by pseudopodia.
 Inside there's a core made of filaments.
-The alien seems tired and is surrounded by empty eggs, indeed the Biltbongs have become sterile after they stay on Earth.
+The alien seems tired and is surrounded by empty eggs, indeed the Biltongs have become sterile after they stay on Earth.
 Allen presents to the alien originals object that weren't previously duplicated in hopes of bringing him life again, but it fails.
 The crowd surrounding them becomes agitated when they see Allen's brand new car and a riot breaks out.
 Ben and Charlotte get away with the car.

-Allen end up with the mysterious man who we discover is named Jhon Dawes, a survivor of the Chigaco colony who felt appart due to the death of their Biltbong.
+Allen ends up with the mysterious man who we discover is named Jhon Dawes, a survivor of the Chicago colony who felt apart due to the death of their Biltong.
 He shows to Allen a mug of wood he made along with a primitive knife and shares with him the importance of handcrafting instead of duplicating.